SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 by using Swift's overflow operators, as described in :ref:`AdvancedOperators_OverflowOperators`.

-Swift also provides range operators that are not found in C, such as ``a..<b`` and ``a...b``, as a shortcut for expressing a range of values.
+Swift also provides range operators that aren't found in C, such as ``a..<b`` and ``a...b``, as a shortcut for expressing a range of values.